Can you live a long life with sleep apnea?

 Sleep apnea is a disorder characterized by pauses in breathing during sleep.
 These pauses can last from a few seconds to minutes and may occur 30 or more times per hour.

 There are three types of sleep apnea: Obstructive Sleep Apnea (OSA), Central Sleep Apnea (CSA), and Mixed Sleep Apnea.
-OSA is the most common type and is caused by a blockage of the airway.
+OSA is the most common type and is caused by airway blockage.

-Untreated sleep apnea can have serious health implications.
-It can lead to increased risk for cardiovascular diseases, impact cognitive function, and cause daytime sleepiness.
+Untreated sleep apnea can have profound health implications.
+It can increase the risk of cardiovascular disease, impact cognitive function, and cause daytime sleepiness.

 Here are some key impacts of untreated sleep apnea: